All Collections

 Impact of Termly on website analytics and traffic reporting

-Why does installing Termly (or any other CMP) impact analytics and traffic reporting?
+Why does installing a CMP impact analytics and traffic reporting?

 How much of an impact can installing Termly have?

-If most of a website's traffic originates in the EU, where users must be opted out by default when they first land on the page and there needs to be a clear 'decline' option on the banner, then web-analytics may be impacted as much as 70-80%.
-However, if most of your traffic is outside of the EU, displaying a consent banner is not required in most cases, so users can be opted in by default, or only shown a consent banner with an 'accept' button.
+If most of a website's traffic originates in the EU, where users must be opted out by default when they first land on the page and there needs to be a clear 'decline' option on the banner, then metrics may be impacted as much as 70-80%.
+However, if most of your traffic is outside of the EU, in regions where regulation is more relaxed, users can be opted in by default, or only shown a consent banner with an 'accept' button.
 In this case the impact can be much lower, perhaps only 5-10%.

 Mitigation strategies to reduce the impact of installing Termly

 There are a few things you can do to reduce the impact that installing a CMP has on your ability to maintain high quality website analytics and traffic reporting.
-To minimize the impact of installing a cookie banner on your analytics metrics, check out these mitigation strategies below:
+To minimize the impact of installing a cookie banner on your analytics metrics:

 1. Make use of geo-targeted banner settings